smart-on-fhir/health-cards/docs/index.md

 Lab ->> Holder: Holder downloads VCs
 ```

 See [Modeling Verifiable Credentials in FHIR](./credential-modeling/)for details.
-At a high level the VC looks like:
+The overall VC structure looks like the following:

+!!! info "VCs look different when represented as JWTs"
+    The example below shows a VC using the "vanilla" JSON representation.
+When packaging a VC into a JSON Web Token payload, there are a few differences, to retain compatibility with standard JWT claims.
+For example, compare [this "vanilla" JSON representation](https://github.com/microsoft-healthcare-madison/health-wallet-demo/blob/master/src/fixtures/vc.json) with its [corresponding JWT payload](https://github.com/microsoft-healthcare-madison/health-wallet-demo/blob/master/src/fixtures/vc-jwt-payload.json).
+Note that in the JWT payload, most properties have been pushed into a `.vc` claim.

 ```json
 {